nasjac26/AudienceSelection/README.md

 Very MVP and a fun tool to help with mainting my miniatures.

 Once you download and unzip you should just need to open the index.html file.

+Next thing I am working on is a backend using Node.js stay tuned.